 Quote:

-Originally Posted by DrJim
+Originally Posted by Tasty View Post

 While it has been done for Alice 2.0 - generally with significant help from CMU - it seems to be very difficult.
 At a minimum (IMO), it would take a small team of fairly experienced Jave programners - and then would be, at least, a one or two month project.